Cavern of Suiryu

 Hunt Mudkins (6-19F) using the method explained in an earlier section to level up if possible.

-Chow (6-8F) can cause a different monster to level up, so watch the message log closely.
+Chow (6-10F) can cause a different monster to level up, so keep a close eye on the message log.

 Remember that you can use Deception or Blazing Heat to deal with a leveled up monster if needed.

-Nashagga (70 HP, 21 atk) attacks 2 times per turn - don't be deceived by its lower attack stat.
+Nashagga (9-15F) attacks 2 times per turn.
+It hurts - don't be deceived by its lower attack stat.

 12-15F